GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     :code:`empty()`).
 If :code:`data` or :code:`device_data` is provided, the consistency of the parameters with the buffers is validated.

-    If the field is not 3-D, as indicated by :code:`axes`, the length of parameters :code:`aligned_index` and :code:`shape`, may either be of length 3 or of the actual dimension of the storage, where the not needed entries are ignored in the latter case.

 The definitions of the common parameters accepted by all the previous functions are the following: